The Merseyside Gundog Club was the brainchild

 In its first year, the Merseyside Gundog Club held five field trials

-and despite the demise or the working section in 1951, continued to
+and two shows and despite the demise or the working section in 1951,

 by the Kennel Club, championship status was withdrawn.